He was born June 1, 1986, in Redmond. He was welcomed home from the hospital by his parents, Joe and Sharon Davis, and his big brother, Nick.

 Damon had many cherished memories of Memorial Day reunions, calf brandings and holidays spent together with family.
 He brought so much humor and love to those occasions.
 Ground-squirrel hunting, riding four-wheelers, wrestling matches, football games; he looked forward to it all.

 Those who really knew Damon and considered him a friend, know that friendship was very important to him.
 He valued all of his friends and wanted to spend time with them.
 Damon was intensely loyal, never afraid to give a hug and willing to do anything to help a friend.

 Damon is survived by his parents, Joe and Sharon Davis; brother, Nick Davis and wife Christy; nephew, Fielder Lee, and niece, Sadie Belle; grandmothers, Mary Teague and Bernice Davis; uncles and aunts, Jack Nelson, Jim Teague and wife Terri, Bill Teague and wife Debbie, Valorie Davis, Louise Colvin, Tom Davis and wife Julie and Barb Carr and husband Tim; and numerous cousins, great-uncles and great-aunts.

 He was preceded in death by his grandfathers, Claude Teague and Herb C. Davis; grandmother, Jennette Davis; aunt, Neva Nelson; uncle, Herb G. Davis; and cousin, Jesse Davis.

-Contributions in her memory can be made to Faith Baptist Church, Malheur Refuge Associates and Young Life of Harney County in care of LaFollette’s Chapel, P.O.
+Contributions in Damon Davis’ memory can be made to Faith Baptist Church, Malheur Refuge Associates and Young Life of Harney County in care of LaFollette’s Chapel, P.O.
 Box 488, Burns, OR 97720.
 Condolences can be sent to the family at: